Connect file storage to a cloud server in another pool

 -

-Click Create storage.
+Click Create Storage.

 -

-Enter a new storage name or leave the name that is automatically created.
+Enter a name for the repository or leave the name that is automatically created.

 -

-Select region and pool segment where the storage will be created.
+Select the region and pool segment where the storage will be created.

 -